-Le Bab first opened their doors in January 2016 by founders Stephen Tozer & Ed Brunet, the latter a former of Le Gavroche chef and they both carved their roots as a street vendors together since 2014.
-They met at university where they discovered their mutual love for the kebab and teamed up with two former Le Gavroche chefs Manuel Caneles Garces (he heads up the kitchen) and also chef de partie Angus Bell.
-The brief here is simple – a ‘kebab renaissance’ with an emphasis on British seasonality combined with Middle Eastern flavours, great value wines and artisanal cocktails.
-It’s based on the 3rd floor of Kingly Court which is a lively little place adorned with other restaurants and the younger crowd full of smiles.
-As you walk in the room is perfumed with spice scented meats, charcoal and delicious smelling bread.
+Le Bab first opened their doors in January 2016 by founders Stephen Tozer & former Le Gavroche chef Ed Brunet.
+Together, since 2014, they laid their roots as a street vendors.
+But the story began when they met at university.
+This was then they discovered their mutual love for the kebab, teamed up with two former Le Gavroche chefs Manuel Caneles Garces (he heads up the kitchen) and also chef de partie Angus Bell.
+The brief here is simple – a ‘kebab renaissance’ with an emphasis on British seasonality, combined with Middle Eastern flavours, great value wines and artisanal cocktails.
+It’s based on the 3rd floor of Kingly Court, which is a lively little place adorned with other restaurants and a younger crowd full of smiles.
+As you walk in the room is perfumed with charcoal cooking spice scented meats, and delicious smelling bread.
 It’s a good sign ahead.

 To kick proceedings off I go for a Chelsea Blonde (£4.5) which is zesty and fruity – an ideal accompaniment to the spice that ensues.
 It’s chased down with one of their Smokey Sours which are delicious.

 Smokey Sour (£9), made with mezcal, Laphroaig whisky, lime and walnut syrup.

 Fondue Fries £4.50 (cheesy chips).
 A double cooked homage to the humble kebab van, with stout & stilton.
 They were a warm hug on a plate.

 Lokma (£5) doughnut with spiced chicken liver parfait, were delectable little morsels soaked in syrup, with a smooth creamy liver centre.
 They’re definitely worth a try.